Seen From Above

 And here's another legend: Farmers in Bohinj rebelled against their landlord.
 That one supressed resistance, charged men to death and expelled their women.
 However, he allowed women to take with them as much as they could carry on shoulder.
 And so women - chose their man and carried them over the South Bohinj Range, into Čadrg village.

 From Bohinj were also 'Stirje srcni mozje' - 'The Four Brave Men', who already in 1778 (before Mont Blanc was climbed!) first climbed Triglav: Luka Korosec, Matija Kos, Stefan Rozic and Lovrenc Willomitzer.
-Getting There The Upper Bohinj valley

-For the broader orientation (highways, railways, airports, ...) see the page, and, because this is only a subgroup page, the Eastern Alps GROUP page.
-Julian Alps
+For the broader orientation (highways, railways, airports, ...) see the Eastern Alps GROUP page, and, because this is only a subgroup page, the Julian Alps page.

 On the map above you can see that all roads end in Bohinj valley.
 The most popular mountaineering trails start at Savica, 653m, in Suha valley, 1150m and Voje, cca 700m.